aragon/lock-to-vote-plugin/TESTS.md

 │   │   │       ├── Given standard voting mode
 │   │   │       │   ├── It should return true when voting the same with more balance
 │   │   │       │   └── It should return false otherwise
-│   │   │       ├── Given vote replacement mode
+│   │   │       └── Given vote replacement mode
-│   │   │       │   ├── It should return true when the locked balance is higher
-│   │   │       │   └── It should return false otherwise
+│   │   │           ├── It should return true when the locked balance is higher │   │   │           └── It should return false otherwise
-│   │   │       └── Given early execution mode
-│   │   │           └── It should return false
 │   │   └── Given empty vote
 │   │       └── It should return false
 │   ├── Given the proposal ended